Motorhomes in the EU go up €1000–3000 from July 7

 Sponsored content: RVrent.ge — motorhome and campervan rental in Georgia.

 Georgia's main advantage is its compact size combined with an enormous diversity of landscapes.
-In a single day of travel, you CAN drive from the subtropical Black Sea coast to the high mountain passes of the Caucasus.
+In a single day of travel, you can drive from the subtropical Black Sea coast to the high mountain passes of the Caucasus.
 Within a radius of just a few hundred kilometers, you will find:

 For caravanning enthusiasts, this means constantly changing scenery and routes without covering vast distances.
 The motorhome travel culture in Georgia is still in a phase of active development — which is precisely why the country is especially appealing for those seeking new destinations not yet overwhelmed by tourists.